KnudsenMorten/ClientInspectorV2/README.md

 ![Archicture](docs/ArchitectureV2.png)

 ## Schema
-The crucial part of learning sending data through Azure Pipeline and DCRs are the schema.
-Both the DCR and LogAnalytics table needs to be matching the schema of the source object.
-ClientInspector with the usage of functions in AzLogDcrIngestPS module will handle these steps automatically.
+Both the DCR and LogAnalytics table has a schema, which needs to be matching the schema of the source object.
+This is handled by using functions in AzLogDcrIngestPS module.

 [Video - Automatic creation of 2 tables & DCRs (verbose mode)](https://youtu.be/rIUNs3yT-eI)
 [Video - Automatic creation of 2 tables & DCRs (normal mode)](https://youtu.be/khQMDcON6r8)